 - Greenhouse gas emissions

 Social issues play an important role in investments.
-It refers to the impact that companies can have on society.
+It refers to the impact that companies can have on the entire society.
 This includes how a company treats people in society.
+Social factor in ESG investing covers:

 - Employee relations and diversity